AS5001/.github/profile/README.md

 and will be updated to track the current semester.

-Note that some course administration functions require privacy, so the following features are available in semester-specific, students-only organizations (e.g., `AS5001-2024`):
+Note that some aspects of course administration require privacy, so the following features are available in semester-specific, students-only organizations (e.g., `AS5001-2024`):
 * *private* starter project repos, copied from the public ones in source (`AS5001`).
 This allows student repositories to remain private from the world and one another.
 * GitHub Classroom collects semester projects into one organization.
 * GitHub Discussions collects semester topics.